CSI4107/Assignment-1/README.md

 nltk.download('punkt')
 ```

-Change file_path value to the name of the file you want to parse.
+3. Change file_path value in parser.py to the name of the file you want to parse, the example file is used by default.

+4. Run parser.py